The Best Slow Cooker Brands According to Our Test Kitchen

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

 Slow cookers are responsible for all our favorite slow cooker recipes.
 Our Test Kitchen found the best-rated slow cooker brands for bringing those comfort foods to life.

 We bet you never thought twice about your trusty slow cooker, but it turns out, there are plenty of differences between slow cooker brands (beyond just size and color).
-Some offer expanded cook options outside the basic low and high, while others advertise themselves as being travel-friendly with special clips to keep that lid on tight—who among us hasn’t tipped over a slow-cooked dish to pass on the way to a potluck?
+Some offer expanded cook options outside basic low and high settings, while others advertise themselves as being travel-friendly with special clips to keep that lid on tight—who among us hasn’t tipped over a slow-cooked dish on the way to a potluck?